CimeM/CimeM.github.io/_posts/2016-06-09-the-delegate-pattern.markdown

 ---
-published: true
+layout: post
+current: post
+cover:  assets/images/ricardo-gomez-angel-204573-unsplash.jpg
+navigation: True
 title: The delegate pattern
-layout: post
+date: 2016-06-21 10:00:00
+tags: software
+class: post-template
+subclass: 'programming App pattern iPhone'
+author: martin
 ---

 In general, this pattern was adopted by iOS developers very early and it has become a fundamental part of iOS development.
 Often interaction is guaranteed when dealing with user interfaces in iOS.
 The point of this pattern is that it allows you to easily handle/customise the behaviour of several objects in one central objects.

 Wiki: